The Broward County income amounts are determined by Florida Housing Finance Corporation which are based on *HUD's Income Limits Documentation System.

 HUD Fair Market Rent Documentation System (FMR)

 Florida Housing Finance Corporation Income and Rent Limits

 Homeownership and multifamily developments that participate in the programs funded by the Florida Housing Finance Corporation (FHFC) must meet the income and rental requirements as determined by the FHFC.
 Affordability is defined in terms of the income of the people living in the home.
 The family must be income eligible in terms of Broward County area median income (AMI), adjusted to family size.

-Affordable means that monthly rents or mortgage payments including taxes and insurance do not exceed 30 percent of that amount which represents the percentage of the median annual gross income for the households as indicated in Section 420.9071 F.S.
+Affordable means that monthly rents or mortgage payments including taxes and insurance do not exceed 30 percent of the median annual gross income for the households as indicated in Section 420.9071 F.S.